qdrant/landing_page/qdrant-landing/content/blog/vector-search-for-content-based-video-recommendation-gladys-and-sam-vector-space-talks.md

 2. **The Power of Multilingual Understanding:** Discover the tools that help recommend videos to a global audience, transcending language barriers.
 3. **Breaking the Echo Chamber:** Learn about Dailymotion's 'perspective' feature that's transforming the discovery experience for users.
 4. **Challenges & Triumphs:** Hear how Qdrant helps Dailymotion tackle a massive video catalog and ensure the freshest content pops on your feed.
-5. **Behind the Scenes with Quadrant:** Get an insider’s look at why Dailymotion entrusted their recommendation needs to Qdrant's capable hands (or should we say algorithms?).
+5. **Behind the Scenes with Qdrant:** Get an insider’s look at why Dailymotion entrusted their recommendation needs to Qdrant's capable hands (or should we say algorithms?).

 > Fun Fact: Did you know that Dailymotion juggles over 13 million recommendations daily?
-That's like serving up a personalized video playlist to the entire population of Greece every — single — day!
+That's like serving up a personalized video playlist to the entire population of Greece.
+Every single day!
 >

 ## Show notes: